What is Wiskott-Aldrich syndrome?

 - the child's age at the time of the transplant; ideally, the transplant should take place before he turns 5 years old

-The Pediatric Stem Cell Transplant Center at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center is one of the oldest, largest and most experienced pediatric transplant centers in the nation.
+The Pediatric Stem Cell Transplant Program at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center is one of the oldest, largest and most experienced pediatric transplant centers in the nation.
 Our experts perform more than 90 transplants for children of all ages, with a wide variety of health conditions and from all around the world, every year.

 Read about the process and what to expect during a stem cell transplant.